 state = 3.
 Note: 3 means published.

-module = Name of the directory path from the Model folder where the type reside without the file extension, e.g., Model/Nouns/PurchaseOrder for an ASCCP from the PurchaseOrder.xsd.
+module = Name of the directory path from the Model folder where the type resides without the file extension, e.g., Model/Nouns/PurchaseOrder for an ASCCP from the PurchaseOrder.xsd.

 namespace_id = null.

 reusable_Indicator = This is always true except the case when the ASCCP is a local element (i.e., count(./@ref) = 0).